-SANTA ANA (CNS) - Orange County has reported just 75 new COVID-19 cases, but hospitalization numbers have increased slightly.
+SANTA ANA (CNS) - Orange County is reporting just 95 new COVID-19 cases, with hospitalization numbers inching down.

-The new cases boosted the cumulative number to 251,516 since the pandemic began, according to numbers released Wednesday.
-The county also logged seven more fatalities, including three that occurred in January.
+The new cases reported Thursday boosted the cumulative number of infections in the county to 251,611 since the pandemic began, according to the Orange County Health Care Agency.
+The county also logged 19 more fatalities, including some dating back to December.

-Hospitalizations of COVID-19 patients in the county increased from 107 Tuesday to 114 Wednesday, with the number of intensive care unit patients climbing from 23 to 29.
+Hospitalizations of COVID-19 patients in the county decreased from 114 Wednesday to 113 Thursday, with the number of intensive care unit patients dropping from 29 to 28.

 The weekly update from the state, issued on Tuesdays, showed the county's test positivity rate improved from 1.7% to 1.6%, while the adjusted case rate per 100,000 people on a seven-day average with a seven-day lag increased from 2.8 last Tuesday to 3.

 The county's Health Equity Quartile rate, which measures positivity in hotspots in disadvantaged communities, improved from 2.6% last week to 2.1%.
-So the positivity rates are in the least restrictive yellow tier of the state's four-tier system for reopening the economy, but the case counts are still in the orange tier.
+The county's positivity rates qualify for the least restrictive yellow tier of the state's four-tier system for reopening the economy, but the case counts are still in the orange tier.

-The county has administered 1.8 million vaccine doses to residents, includes the partially and fully vaccinated population, Kim said.
+The county has administered 1.8 million COVID vaccine doses to residents, Kim said.
 The county is testing 301.5 per 100,000 residents on a seven-day average with a seven-day lag.

 Demand for tests at the county's super sites in Anaheim and Costa Mesa have dwindled as residents opt now more for the mail-order tests, Kim said.